wp-plugins/secontactform/secontactform/ReadMe.txt

 For basic usage, you can also have a look at the [plugin homepage](http://isms.com.my/se_contact_form.php).

 == Frequently Asked Questions ==

-for SMTP
+= For SMTP =
-1. Setup SMTP account according to your provider
+1. Setup SMTP account according to your provider.
 2. With SMTP, some server may not work.
-It depends on your provider. for iSMS
+It depends on your provider.

+= For iSMS =
 1. Purchase the SMS credit at isms.com.my, the SMS credit supports worldwide.
 2. Then set your username and password into the form to send SMS notification when anyone submitted the inquiry.

 [Support](http://isms.com.my/se_contact_form.php)
 Contact us for any issue, bug fix.

-== Change Log ==
+== Changelog ==
-1.1.4
+= 1.1.4 =
--Changed country field from text field to select field -A default list of countries are preloaded
+* Changed country field from text field to select field
+* A default list of countries are preloaded
--Added option to define own list of countries
+* Added option to define own list of countries

-1.1.3
+= 1.1.3 =
--Updated error in custom field 1 loading values in custom field 2 -Captcha field correctly aligned
+* Updated error in custom field 1 loading values in custom field 2
+* Captcha field correctly aligned

-1.1.2
+= 1.1.2 =
--Added some icons to messages
+* Added some icons to messages

-1.1.1
+= 1.1.1 =
--Updated some interface and CSS
+* Updated some interface and CSS

-1.1.0
+= 1.1.0 =
--Updated bugged mobile phone field in both javascript and form -Some functions rewritten to return values instead of printing output directly -Removed some extra texts at the top that was not removed in the last revision -Existence of a session is checked before starting a session -Parameters prevented from stacking behind URL
+* Updated bugged mobile phone field in both javascript and form
+* Some functions rewritten to return values instead of printing output directly
+* Removed some extra texts at the top that was not removed in the last revision
+* Existence of a session is checked before starting a session
+* Parameters prevented from stacking behind URL
--Moved includes into function to fix extra bytes problem when installing the plugin -Fixed message required name typo
+* Moved includes into function to fix extra bytes problem when installing the plugin
+* Fixed message required name typo
--Allow redirect to work in both pretty URL enabled and non-pretty URL enabled wordpress -Script property exited after redirects
+* Allow redirect to work in both pretty URL enabled and non-pretty URL enabled wordpress
+* Script property exited after redirects

-1.0.0
+= 1.0.0 =
--Initial release
+* Initial release